jinpark-pro/swift_data_collections/README.md

 - Run the app and confirm that you can create a full Employee object that stores an employee's name, birthday, and type.
 - Congratulations!
 You added complex input features to the Employee Roster, giving the user a much smoother and simpler experience.
 Be sure to save your final product to your project folder.

+##### Challenge - User Experience Enhancement

+- The date of the birth date picker defaults to today's date, but it's highly unlikely that you'll be adding an employee who was just born!
+What default values could reduce the required scrolling of the date picker?
+Hint: Employees are probably between the ages of 16 and 65 and can be born in any month and on any day.

+  - ```swift
+      func updateView() {
+          if let employee = employee {
+              // ...
+          } else {
+              navigationItem.title = "New Employee"
+              dobDatePicker.maximumDate = Calendar.current.date(byAdding: .year, value: -16, to: Date())
+              dobDatePicker.minimumDate = Calendar.current.date(byAdding: .year, value: -65, to: Date())
+          }
+      }
+    ```